codesandbox/sandpack/website/docs/docs/faq.md

 **Does Sandpack support NextJs or other server-side applications?**

-These kinds of sandboxes are backed by a container running on a server.
-Therefore we can't easily support this in the Sandpack library, as you'd probably have to host your own servers in that case or integrate entirely with our APIs, which likely requires logins and paying above certain limits.
+Therefore we can't currently support this in the Sandpack library, due to technical limitations.
+Supporting this in the future would likely require logins and a paid service tier.

 **How to highlight TypeScript errors in the editor?**